gorcsgergely/myNSPanel/README.md

 # myNSPanel

 myNSPanel is a custom made small stand-alone home automation system, intended for controlling venetian blinds with tilt, shutters and other similar covers.
 It does not require Home Assistant or any other external component and is easy to repurpose for other kind of automation tasks.
-The original design is for controlling up to 8 wifi blind controller devices but easily extendable.
-You can find the blind controller cod in a separate repository.
+The original design is for controlling up to 8 wifi venetian blind controller devices but easily extendable.
+You can find the blind controller code in a separate repository.
 It is made for ESP32 based Shelly Plus 2PM and Sonoff Dual R3 smart relays, but can be used with Sonoff 4CH or other ESP8266 based devices with some minor modifications. myNSPanel is a full custom development project for the Sonoff NSPanel EU version.
-The heart of the Sonoff NSpanel is a ESP32-DOWD V3 with 4MB of flash memory connected to a NExtion display over serial port.
+The heart of the Sonoff NSpanel is a ESP32-DOWD V3 with 4MB of flash memory connected to a Nextion display over serial port.
 There are several projects using Tasmota or ESPHome as the basis of similar applications, but this one is a completelly independent, from scratch solution.
 You have full control over the code, and you are not relying on any of these precompiled firmwares.

 **The project has 2 main components:**
 + ESP code: developed on PlatformIO but easy to port to Arduino IDE.
 See instructions down below.